LevInteractive/dockerized-drupal-starter/README.md

 # Enterprise Drupal 8 Starter

-*Note:* Documentation is still being completed.
-Stand by!

 The goals of this project are the following:

 * Provide an end-to-end solution for a Drupal 8 application including both continuous integration and continuous deployment.